doyousketch2/afk/README.md

 - [ ] you can't use this with another CSM that has custom message responses.
   it appears minetest only allows one instance of  *.register_on_receiving_chat_messages()*
   so it won't work with my [friendly_chat] CSM, or another one that colors chat.
-  I'll probably merge the functions, so all this code will end up in [friendly_chat]
+  I'll likely merge the functions, so all this code will end up in [friendly_chat]

 Todo:
 - [ ] custom response messages